Embedded Universal Predictive Intelligence: a coherent framework for multi-agent learning: Embedded Bayesian agents

-If the random variables $\Mvp$ and $\Mve$ share a positive average degree of structural similarity, i.e., $\calI_w(\Mvp;\Mve)>0$, then they can be efficiently compressed together.
+If the random variables $\Mvp$ and $\Mve$ share a positive average degree of functional similarity, i.e., $\calI_w(\Mvp;\Mve)>0$, then they can be efficiently compressed together.
 In \cref{sec:mupi-structural-similarities}, we will investigate this in more detail from the perspective of algorithmic information theory.

 \paragraph{Coupled vs decoupled beliefs.} We call the beliefs $w(\Mvu)$ \textit{decoupled} iff $w(\Mvu) = w(\Mvp)w(\Mve)$ with $(\Mvp,\Mve) = f(\Mvu)$ for all $\Mvu \in \calMuni$.
 The beliefs $w(\Mvu)$ are \textit{coupled} iff they are not decoupled.
-From these definitions, it is easy to see that the beliefs $w(\Mvu)$ are decoupled iff the degree of structural similarity is 0 for all $\Mvu \in \calMuni$.
-Intuitively, one may say that the average degree of structural similarity measures "how much" the prior $w$ is coupled. \cref{prop:behavior-decoupled-beliefs} shows that embedded Bayesian agents with decoupled prior beliefs $w(\Mvu)$ behave identically to decoupled Bayesian agents, illustrating that structural similarities are at the core of what makes embedded Bayesian agents behave differently from decoupled Bayesian agents.
+From these definitions, it is easy to see that the beliefs $w(\Mvu)$ are decoupled iff the degree of functional similarity is 0 for all $\Mvu \in \calMuni$.
+Intuitively, one may say that the average degree of functional similarity measures "how much" the prior $w$ is coupled. \cref{prop:behavior-decoupled-beliefs} shows that embedded Bayesian agents with decoupled prior beliefs $w(\Mvu)$ behave identically to decoupled Bayesian agents, illustrating that functional similarities are at the core of what makes embedded Bayesian agents behave differently from decoupled Bayesian agents.

 \begin{proposition} Consider a hypothesis class $\calMuni$ over fully supported universes and the corresponding environment and policy classes $\calMenv$ and $\calMpol$.
 If the prior beliefs $w(\Mvu)$ are decoupled, then the conditionals of the mixture universe $\Mmu := \sum_{\Mvu \in \calMuni} w(\Mvu)\Mvu$ can be written in the following decoupled form: